spectrocloud/librarium/content/docs/00-release-notes.md

 ## Edge
 The Edge installation process has been improved to allow users greater flexibility and more control over the installation process.
 ### Features:
-- **Display edge hosts' events in Palette**: Edge hosts will bump up audit messages and critical errors in Palette's events console.
+- Edge hosts will display up audit messages and critical errors in Palette's **Events** console.

-- **Static IP support for edge hosts**: Users can now add a static IP for the edge host while deploying edge native clusters.
+- Users can now add a static IP for the edge host while deploying edge native clusters.
 This feature will allow users to assign static IP using the standard tooling, e.g., UI, Terraform, or API, to create clusters; instead of assigning static IP to each edge host via *user-data*.

-- **Customized device ID**: Users can customize Edge device ID by reading the ID from the list of files; whichever file returns non-empty content and does not contain special characters will be considered a valid ID.
+- Users can customize Edge device ID by reading the ID from the list of files; whichever file returns non-empty content and does not contain special characters will be considered a valid ID.

-- **Edge-native cluster IP**: Users can use a Fully Qualified Domain Name (FQDN) instead of an IP for the **Virtual IP** field in Palette while deploying an edge-native cluster.
+- Users can use a Fully Qualified Domain Name (FQDN) instead of an IP for the **Virtual IP** field in Palette while deploying an edge-native cluster.

-- **Edge Forge workflow**: Users must build OS images using [Edge Forge workflow](https://docs.spectrocloud.com/clusters/edge/edgeforge-workflow) to provision edge-native clusters.
+- Users must build OS images using [Edge Forge workflow](https://docs.spectrocloud.com/clusters/edge/edgeforge-workflow) to provision edge-native clusters.

-- **Edge host registration token**: Registration token is now *mandatory* to pair the edge host with Palette console.
+- Registration token is now *mandatory* to pair the edge host with Palette console.

 ### Improvements: